Cetraria aculeata

-Cetraria aculeata or the spiny Iceland lichen is a dark brown to black fruticose, soil Iceland lichen from the family Parmeliaceae.
+Cetraria aculeata, the spiny Iceland lichen, is a dark brown to black fruticose lichen in the family Parmeliaceae.
+First described by Schreber in 1771 as Lichen aculeatus, it was transferred through several genera before being placed in Cetraria.
+The thallus forms shrubby tufts up to 5 cm tall and reproduces mainly by fragmentation rather than ascospores.

+The species has a wide, bipolar distribution, occurring from the maritime Antarctic to the high Arctic and, at intermediate latitudes, in montane, steppe, and coastal habitats.
+Phylogeographic evidence suggests it evolved in the Northern Hemisphere and spread southward during the Pleistocene.
+Its broad ecological range has been linked to variation in its green algal photobiont partners, and it also harbours characteristic communities of associated alphaproteobacteria.
+Although globally widespread, some isolated tropical mountain populations are considered at risk of local extinction.

+Taxonomy

 The species was first described by German naturalist Johann Christian Daniel Edler von Schreber in 1771 under the name of Lichen aculeatus.
 Later on, Erik Acharius, the "father of lichenology" gave it a name of Cornicularia aculeata, which lately has been changed to Coelocaulon aculeatum.
 Finally, the taxonomic revision of Ingvar Kärnefelt and colleagues assigned the species to the genus Cetraria.

+A 2013 study of Ukrainian populations concluded that Cetraria steppae is not distinct from C. aculeata. previously used to separate the two, including growth form, branch width, and the presence of norstictic acid, varied continuously and did not support species-level separation.
+The authors therefore treated C. steppae as a synonym of C. aculeata, and interpreted norstictic acid-bearing material as a chemotype rather than a separate species.

+Description

 The thalli of Cetraria aculeata form shrubby tufts of up to 1–5 cm height, main branches are from 1 to 4 mm wide, terminal branches up to 1 mm wide, chemical spot tests K and P both negative.
 The species is found fertile, and seems to propagate mainly by thallus fragmentation.
 Despite the apparent lack of ascospores, which can be dispersed across long distances, C. aculeata has a very wide distribution.
 It is frequent in open polar and boreal environments from the maritime Antarctic to the high Arctic.
 At intermediate latitudes it is mostly found in high mountain ecosystems, as well as its distributional range also extends into forest gaps, woodland and steppe ecosystems, or coastal and riparian sand deposits of the Mediterranean and temperate zones.

-There are several morphologically very similar and genetically closely related species that are united under the name of Cetraria aculeata complex.
-It consists of as many as six species: C. muricata, C. crespoae, C. steppae, C. odontella, C. australiensis and not published yet C. panamericana.
-The phenomenon observed is due to existence of so-called cryptic species, which has been reported for many groups of organisms.
+Although Cetraria aculeata is widespread globally, some isolated tropical mountain populations appear to be at local or national risk of extinction, including those in East Africa and South America.

+A 2013 review of phylogeographic studies suggested that Cetraria aculeata evolved in the Northern Hemisphere and later spread into the Southern Hemisphere during the Pleistocene.
+The same review noted that Antarctic populations have very low genetic diversity, consistent with southward colonization followed by little ongoing genetic exchange with northern populations.